DongChoi/jobly/README.md

 ## Real Time query filtering

 - As user types in the search bar, the company and job listings are updated.

+# Instructions

+1. In the command line, navigate into front-end and back-end folder in two different tabs and enter the commands for the next two steps
+2. To install dependencies - npm install
+3. To start application - npm start